425 Third Street, SW

 Edward S. Hubbard, Jr.

-Edward Hubbard is RFA’s General Counsel.
-He became General Counsel for the trade association in July 2011.
+Edward Hubbard is RFA’s General Counsel, a role he has filled since July 2011.
 In addition to general counsel duties, he leads RFA’s efforts in advancing its tax and international trade public policy agenda.
 As part of his lobbying and government relations outreach, he works to promote a policy framework that encourages greater production and use of ethanol.

 Prior to joining RFA, Edward served as Legislative Director and Counsel in the office of U.S. Representative Albert Wynn.
 He advised former Congressman Wynn, who was a member of the Energy and Commerce Committee, on legislative activities and helped manage the office and its staff.
 He also oversaw the Congressman’s regional whip duties, Maryland Delegation leadership responsibilities, and Chair activities for the CBC Small Business Task Force, Hydrogen Caucus, and Wireless Caucus.